MAInformatico/Raspberry-Pi-Monitoring-Network/README.md

 # Raspberry-Pi-Monitoring-Network
-Update 27/7/2020: Raspbian has been renamed to Raspbian Pi OS

 This repo contains source files to monitoring your local network with a Raspberry Pi.
 Read the wiki for more information
 Dependencies: Nagios

-Tested on: Raspbian OS, Debian and Windows 10 (client.py)
+Tested on: Raspberry Pi OS, Debian and Windows 10 (client.py)

 If you want to configure it on this newer version, you can check this link: https://pi3g.com/2020/10/15/gmail-workspace-gmail-suite-send-e-mail-from-server-using-msmtp/